Square Payroll vs QuickBooks Payroll: Which Is Best & Why

 Wage Garnishments | ✓ | ✓ |

-In terms of pay processing, both QuickBooks Payroll and Square Payroll have solid features.
-These two providers allow you to run payroll as many times as you need in a month without having to pay extra.
-Both can also handle employee and contractor payments with ease, including the payroll tax and tax filing requirements (such W-2/1099 reports at year-end) needed for both.
+QuickBooks Payroll and Square Payroll allow you to run payroll as many times as you need in a month without having to pay extra.
+Both can also handle employee and contractor payments with ease, including the payroll tax and tax filing requirements (such as W-2/1099 reports at year-end) needed for both.

-Square Payroll also lets you pay employees instantly with its Instant Payment program.
-So, if your business accepts customer payments through Square and maintains funds in a Square account, you can pull payroll from your account (or associated credit card if you go over the amount in your account) to pay employees quickly—instantly, if you have a Cash App account, or otherwise, the next day.
+Square Payroll also lets you pay employees instantly with its Instant Payment option.
+So, if your business accepts customer payments through Square and maintains funds in a Square account, you can pull payroll funds from your account (or associated credit card if you go over the amount in your account) to pay employees instantly, if you have a Cash App account, or otherwise, the next day.

 If you’re not signed up for the Square Instant Program, payroll takes four days.
 QuickBooks offers next-day payroll or same-day with its more expensive plans, regardless of where you store your funds.